sundaram-sharma/code-editor/README.md

-# Getting Started with Create React App
+# Getting Started with code editor powered by CodeMirror
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts